MatthewPierson/Vieux/README.md

 By doing this process, the binaries are saved as an exception on the security settings, and the main Vieux script will be able to run without facing this issue.
 Note that if you have tried running the script and encountered this issue, you might need to reset your ipad for the downgrade to work.

+Fix 2:

+1. Open the 'Vieux' folder in terminal;
+2. Run './CatalinaFix.sh';
+3. Give your password when prompted;
+4. Run Vieux again after the script has finished.

-Thanks to [Salompas](https://github.com/Salompas) for this fix and to [riotdream](https://github.com/riotdream) for their alternative fix seen [here](https://github.com/MatthewPierson/Vieux/issues/126#issuecomment-612641213)!
+Thanks to [Salompas](https://github.com/Salompas) for fix 1 and to [riotdream](https://github.com/riotdream) for fix 2/their alternative fix seen [here](https://github.com/MatthewPierson/Vieux/issues/126#issuecomment-612641213)!

 ### How do you pronounce "Vieux"?
 "vyuh" apparently, I've had 5 different pronunciations given to me, it's French for "old" which fits well with the old iOS versions this tool downgrades devices to!
 Not that iOS 6/8/10 are bad at all, even given their age.